Max Borges Jr.

-Max Borges Jr., born Max Borges Recio (July 24, 1918 – January 18, 2009), was a Cuban architect best known for his work in Havana in the 1940s and 1950s.
-He later moved to the United States.
+Max Borges Jr. (born Max Borges Recio; July 24, 1918 – January 18, 2009), was a Cuban-born architect, best known for his work in Havana in the 1940s and 1950s.
+He moved to the United States in later life.

 Biography

 Borges Jr. was born in Cuba, the son of Max Borges del Junco, an architect.
 He later studied in the United States, earning his bachelor's degree at Georgia Tech and a master's degree at the Harvard Graduate School of Design.
 Borges Jr. returned to Cuba and joined his father's firm, together with his brother Enrique.

 Borges' style was influenced by his work with Spanish structural engineer Félix Candela who practiced in Mexico and was a specialist in lightweight concrete parabolic structures.
 Borges invited Candela to work with him in Cuba, and they both developed extraordinary projects.
 His best known work is the Tropicana Club of 1951, for which he later designed expansions.
 Other unique buildings like the 1943 Apartment Building of Max Borges-del Junco at Jovellar St. and the Club Náutico place Borges among a few modern architects of the Americas with a recognizable, original style.

 After 1959 his family moved to the United States, where he remained active well into the 1980s, along with his brother Enrique, designing and building many residential and commercial buildings in the Washington Metropolitan Area.